MaoAtanane/getfluence-test/README.md

 The styles for each component are therefore located in their corresponding `<component_name>.module.scss` file.

 There's also a utility folder under `src/styles`.
-The folder contains some common variables, mixins and other stuff that is meant to be reused from other SASS files.
+The folder contains some common variables `src/styles/_variables.sccs`, mixins and other stuff that is meant to be reused from other SASS files.

 ## Linter